USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/local.md

 ---

-To transfer files to your personal computer you may use Globus Connect Personal, or you can transfer small amounts of data using scp and rsync.<!--excerpt-->
+To transfer files to your local computer you may use Globus Connect Personal, or you can transfer small amounts of data using scp and rsync.<!--excerpt-->

 ## Globus Connect Personal

-To transfer files to or from your personal computer, you can use Globus Connect Personal (GCP).
+To transfer files to or from your local computer, you can use Globus Connect Personal (GCP).
 For more information on using Globus and GCP, see [the Globus guide](/guides/data/transfer/globus#globus-connect-personal).

 ## Small data transfer using scp and rsync

-scp is usually available on any Linux or MacOS machine, and on Microsoft Windows 10 (in PowerShell).
+`scp` is usually available on any Linux or MacOS machine and on Microsoft Windows 10 (in PowerShell).
-It’s best used when you need to transfer a single file.
+It is best used when you need to transfer a single file.

-Below are examples of scp commands to be issued on your local machine.
-In these examples
+Below are examples of `scp` commands to be issued on your local computer.
+In these examples:
-* `<local_path_to_file/>` can be omitted, in this case current directory on your local machine will be used
+* `<local_path_to_file/>` can be omitted to use the current directory on your local computer.
-* `<remote_path_to_file/>` can be omitted, in this case home directory on Ceres or Atlas will be used
+* `<remote_path_to_file/>` can be omitted to use your home directory on Ceres or Atlas.
-* `dest.ext` can be omitted, in this case the name of the file being transferred will be used.
+* `dest.ext` can be omitted to use the name of the file being transferred.

 Transfer To Ceres:
 ```